kevinlang/newton/README.md

 end
 ```

-Install the Hex package by adding it to your deps, and specify your application module:
+Install the Hex package by adding it to your deps, and specify your application `mod`:

 ```elixir
 # mix.exs